PValgento/Heap-Data-Structure-Past-Assignment-/README.md

 README {#index}
 =========

-This program implements an array-based, min-heap data structure with dynamic capacity and provides terminal interaction functionality allowing the user to interact with the data structure.
+This program, for the purpose of a college assignment, implements an array-based, min-heap data structure with dynamic capacity and provides terminal interaction functionality allowing the user to interact with the data structure.
 Written in C++.

 ## File List